- + Angela Merkel has failed to denounce China over the internment camps in Xinjiang and the New Security Law in Hong Kong.

 - + Trade ties and economic motivation lay behind her softness.

-Why is Merkel’s heat level chilly?
+Why is Merkel’s heat level cold?

 Answer: Her soft approach to China is alone and outdated.